rapidcow/perspective/docs/src/psp/stringify.rst

 .. module:: psp.stringify
    :synopsis: Formatter stuff

-..
-TODO Examples --- we know what classes are in here okay

 This module defines classes :class:`PanelFormatter` and :class:`EntryFormatter` for formatting panels and entries as strings that mimics the interface from the app Perspective.